athomasoriginal/com.betweentwoparens/src/posts/005-deploy-clojurescript-on-nginx.md

 ```

 ::: note
-If you curious about the content of your docker build container you can exec into it like this `docker exec -it demo-clojurescript-nginx-build bash`.
+If you're curious about the content of your docker build container you can exec
+into it like this `docker exec -it demo-clojurescript-nginx-build bash`.
 :::

 ### Move Production Artifacts to Local FileSystem